zkshan2002/graph_learning/notes/datasets.md

 - Labels
   - on node type 0(A) only
-  - labeled according to the conferences the authors submitted(?)
+  - labeled according to ?

 | Class ID |       Semantic        | Total |
 |:--------:|:---------------------:|------:|